These rainbow worm farm experiments test just how effective the leachate really is.

 Finding enough food for them is the limiting factor.

-The bees in the background will collect pollen from the corn, but I don't believe that will have much effect on the pollination.
-This is week-1 of our experiment.
+The bees in the background will collect pollen from all the corn.
+This is week 1 of our experiment.
 Now to fertilize the two right rows with worm wee.

 Here are the back issues.